Blaauw

 Blaauw (/nl/) is a Dutch surname.
 It is an archaic spelling of modern Dutch blauw, meaning blue.
 This may have referred to the pale skin, the eyes, or the clothes of the original bearer of the name or the surname may be metonymic, e.g. referring to a dyer or someone who produced bluing in a mill.
-People with this name include:

-Persons with the surname Blaauw include:
+Notable people with the surname include: